 - b.
 Educational and Experiential Requirements - i.
-A minimum of a master's degree in an appropriate discipline or equivalent training, - ii.
+The minimum teaching qualifications as described in 3.II.E, - ii.
 Current certifications and appropriate credentials (where required), and - iii.
 Evidence of (or potential of) mastery of skill and content knowledge in the area(s) of assigned faculty responsibilities. - 2.
 Lecturer/Clinical Instructor/Laboratory Instructor II